 You can’t go out and enjoy the green nature yet, but you sure can transform your balcony or home garden into a green space.
 This summer of 2021, pledge for a green summer.
 Or maybe just revamp your home to create a fresher and cleaner environment.
 Upgrading for starting your own home garden can be extremely easy and useful.
 Don’t throw away your veggie waste.
 Be mindful and try to grow the vegetables using the seeds.
 You can also propagate a broken or cut stem into a fully blooming plant.
 Summers in India are a little hot and sticky, depending on the area.
 Hence it is important to grow summer plants and summer vegetables that can thrive in the environment.

-8 Plants To Add To Your Home Garden This Summer
+10 Summer Plants That You Must Add To Your Home Garden

 1. Aloe Vera